andrescorrada/IntroductionToAlgebraicEvaluation/python/README.md

 consistent with how we observed the classifiers disagreeing on the test.

 This is not a logic about how to make decisions.
 That is what the symbolic systems try to do.
 They do this using a **world model**.
-These are hard define except in simulated worlds.
+These are hard to define except in simulated worlds.
 Evaluations are not like that.
 A binary test is a binary test in any domain.
 The logic of unsupervised evaluation requires **evaluation models**, not world models.
 And these are trivial to specify and construct.